JakasaurusRex/Flixter/README.md

 The following **required** functionality is complete:

-- [ X ] User sees an app icon on the home screen and a styled launch screen.
+- [X] User sees an app icon on the home screen and a styled launch screen.
 - [ X ] User can view a list of movies currently playing in theaters from The Movie Database.
 - [ X ] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [ X ] User sees a loading state while waiting for the movies API.